 Cathay Photo Store may look sleek and modern, but it has seen at least 60 years of operations.

-There are multiple fashion and accessory retailers dotted around the mall, but 2 stand out in particular.
+There are multiple fashion and accessory retailers dotted around the mall, but these 2 stand out in particular.

 Fashionistas with a little more money to jiggle should hit up Ashitagaaru for vintage jeans and leather jackets.
 They’ve got all the popular brands, including Levi’s and Carhartt, and a stockpile of archived designs.